Bertrand Russell's autobiography

 Introduction to probability

 We start by giving a definition of probability.
 It is easier to understand with an example.
 Imagine you have a fair coin.
 Obviously, the probability is 1/2.
-Now try some exercises. – 99% of books that have “introduction” and “probability” in the title Probability is defined as a measure.
+Now try some exercises. – 99% of books that have “introduction” and “probability” in the title The text below is for those who, like me, did not get a good math education and want to teach themselves.
+Probability is defined as a measure.
 Distribution functions, expectations, and many others are defined using the Lebesgue integral.
 Most people who read an introduction to probability do not know what a Lebesgue integral is, so textbook authors avoid talking about it.
 It’s stupid, because it guarantees that you will have holes in your understanding of the basics. ...

 June 7, 2025